http4s/http4s/docs/docs/dsl.md

 suspend it, and the resulting expression would still be side effectful, unless we wrap it in `IO`:

-`IO.fromFuture` requires an implicit `ContextShift`, to ensure that the suspended future is shifted to the correct thread pool.
+`IO.fromFuture` ensures that the suspended future is shifted to the correct thread pool.

 ```scala mdoc:silent
 val ioFuture = Ok(IO.fromFuture(IO(Future {